JonKragskow/nimbus_splash/docs/source/usage/index.rst

     gen_job <submission>

+Currently, ``nimbus_splash`` only allows users to submit ORCA jobs on Nimbus.

-Currently, splash only supports submission of jobs, see :ref:`submission` for more information.
+See :ref:`submission` for more information.